 You must have a renewable investment allocation strategy, not just an allocation strategy that produces returns from thin air.
 The investment principles of all pension funds need a fundamental revision based on the actual investment risk and return pathways.

-You do not have a viable long-term investment strategy if you must keep adjusting your asset allocation every year in a desperate ploy to meet the benchmark.
+You do not have a viable long-term investment strategy if you must adjust your asset allocation yearly in a desperate ploy to meet the benchmark.
 The theory determines what returns you can discover, in the words of Albert Einstein.
 And when the theory of investment strategy is broken, so are the returns.

-Based on my outside-in analysis of the asset management business all the way through to the investible assets, most allocators and managers have no clue what risk they engage in.
+Based on my outside-in analysis of the asset management business through to the investible assets, most allocators and managers have yet to learn what risk they engage in.
 They assume a form of distribution identifies risk.
 They are flat-out wrong.

 Nature Of The Asset